-Audience members are also known as “chatters”, because they can interact with the performance by typing into the text input field at the bottom right of the screen.
-This text appears in the text chat window, amongst the Players’ text.
-Player text is slightly darker and larger than audience text, and identified with the avatar’s name.
-Audience text is grey, silent and anonymous.
+Audience members are also known as "chatters", because they can interact with the performance by typing into the text input field at the bottom right of the screen.
+This text appears in the text chat window, amongst the players’ text.

 The screengrab above, from West Side's Story (101010 UpStage Festival) shows audience and player text in the chat.